alinex/node-ssh/README.md

 This may also be called with a list of alternative `server` connections.

+#### Configured

-Or the really short versions if configured in the configuration files:
+Or the short versions if configured in the configuration files needs only a name to reference the correct entry:

 ``` coffee
 ssh = require 'alinex-ssh'